Bill Whelan

-William Michael Joseph 'Bill' Whelan (born 22 May 1950) is an Irish composer and musician.
+William Michael Joseph Whelan (born 22 May 1950) is an Irish composer and musician.
 He is best known for composing a piece for the interval of the 1994 Eurovision Song Contest.
 The result, "Riverdance", was a seven-minute piece of original music accompanying a new take on traditional Irish stepdance that became a full-length stage production and spawned a worldwide craze for Irish traditional music and dance.
 The corresponding soundtrack album earned him a Grammy.
 "Riverdance" was released as a single in 1994, credited to "Bill Whelan and Anúna featuring the RTÉ Concert Orchestra".
 It reached number one in Ireland for 18 weeks and number nine in the UK.
 The album of the same title reached number 31 in the album charts in 1995.

 Whelan has also arranged a symphonic suite version of Riverdance, with its premiere performed by the Ulster Orchestra on BBC Radio 3 in August 2014.

 A studio recording was released on CD (on the RTÉ lyric fm label) in 2018.

+Whelan is second cousin to British-Irish comedian, Jimmy Carr.